aeternity/tutorials/get-testnet-tokens.md

 ```

 ### sdk-testnet
 Audience – people using released versions of our SDKs.
-Most software developers should use this one.
+Most software developers should use this for testing purposes.

 Let's check the Epoch version of sdk-testnet:
 ```